 For a fun activity, book a class at Board & Brush Creative Studio, a do-it-yourself wood sign workshop where you can create a unique home decor item.

 For breakfast, order a special at Diener's, like a baked potato omelet loaded with potato, bacon and sour cream.
 They also have a huge selection of grilled cheese sandwiches.
+Stop for a mid-morning break or an afternoon pick-me-up at Capital Joe Coffee where you can pair your specialty drink with freshly-made pastries.
 For dinner and a fun bar atmosphere head to Snapper's Restaurant.
 On the weekends they often have live entertainment.
-For dessert have hand-dipped favorites like apple pie ice cream at Rakestraw's or head to Eckel's where you can enjoy a light lunch topped off with an old-fashioned ice cream soda or milk shake.
+For dessert have hand-dipped favorites like apple pie ice cream at Rakestraw's or head to Eckel's where you can enjoy a light lunch topped off with an old-fashioned ice cream soda or milkshake.
 Feeling a little bit fancy?
 Treat yourself to afternoon tea at Sweet Remembrances, right next door to The Rosemary House.

 - April: Mechanicsburg Earth Day Festival